gbeced/basana/README.md

 # Basana

-A Python event driven framework for algorithmic trading, with a focus on crypto.
+A Python event driven framework for algorithmic trading, with a focus on crypto currencies.

 Features: